Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 ## Step 5: Wear Your Fitbit Smartwatch

-18. Place the watch on your wrist.
+18.Place the watch on your wrist.
-19. Adjust the band so it is snug but comfortable.
+19.Adjust the band so it is snug but comfortable.

 Your Fitbit smartwatch is now ready to use.